 “I’m going to make it a point to be a voice for the white victims of Macomb County.
 I will be a voice for the majority white population against black racist agitators.
 I believe I am speaking for one heck of a lot of people in this county.”

 (Lobsinger, Donald; as cited in “White-in Candidate”; Detroit Metro Times; 7/5/2006.)

 As Donald Trump would say, there were “some very fine people on both sides — on both sides” — of that argument.

-In 2006 it might have been easy to assume that since Lobsinger lost his bid to be a Macomb County commissioner, this was evidence that racist inhumanity could never win out in the 21st-century United States:
+In 2006 it might have been easy to assume that since Lobsinger lost his bid to be a Macomb County commissioner, this was evidence that racist inhumanity could never win out in 21st century America.

 “Hey 2006, it’s 2018 on the phone.
 Racist inhumanity is now president of the United States.”

 This nation needs many things.
 But the most important thing it needs is to teach students to grow up as critically thinking adults.
-Where are the Mr. Eggens and the thinking statement assignments in American schools?
-Why were 40 percent of the U.S. electorate — those who still support Trump after he has shown us clearly who he is — apparently never taught to think in ninth grade?
+Where are the Mr. Eggens and the thinking statement assignments in American middle and junior high schools?
+Why were 40% or so of the U.S. electorate — those who still support Trump after he has shown us clearly who he is — apparently never taught to think in ninth grade, 11th grade, whenever?